AJ McLean: Dancing with the Stars

 In August 2020, McLean was announced as one of the celebrities competing on season 29 of Dancing with the Stars, placing seventh in the competition.

 RuPaul's Secret Celebrity Drag Race

 McLean was revealed as a contestant on RuPaul's Secret Celebrity Drag Race as Poppy Love.
 On September 30, 2022, during the season finale, Poppy Love was crowned the winner.
 Due to his win, Trans Lifeline would receive a $100,000 award.

 Building the Band

 In 2025, McLean is the host of the new Netflix reality competition series, Building the Band, alongside judges Nicole Scherzinger, Kelly Rowland, and the late Liam Payne.
+Following Payne's untimely death in October 2024, McLean announced at 90s Con in Hartford, Connecticut, that the series would be dedicated to Payne's memory, highlighting their shared experiences and the bond they formed during filming.

 Personal life

 After McLean's grandmother died in 2001, he struggled with alcohol addiction.
 In 1999, the International Star Registry named a star in the Aquila constellation after McLean.
 On June 7, 2021, McLean's stepfather Tony Solis died.

 Relationships

 McLean has had several relationships during his career.
 After joining the Backstreet Boys in 1992, McLean began dating Marissa Jackson, daughter of former manager Donna Wright and stepdaughter of Johnny Wright; their relationship lasted for six years.
 She is seen in the music video for "We've Got It Goin' On" and helped out on the band's first world tour with wardrobe and as a hairstylist.
 After their breakup, she wrote the book Loving A.J.: My 6-Year Romance with a Backstreet Boy.
 McLean dated Amanda Latona of Innosense for two years, one of the band's dancers, Kristin Denehy, for 3 months and was engaged to singer Sarah Martin in 2002 but they split up.

 McLean met model and makeup artist/hairstylist Rochelle Deanna Karidis in October 2001, before the two reunited in 2006 and then began dating in 2009.
 On his birthday in 2010, McLean proposed to Karidis.
 He credits her with motivating him to get sober and overcome his years-long struggle with drug addiction.
 The couple got married on December 17, 2011, at the Beverly Hills Hotel with the rest of the Backstreet Boys in attendance.
 They have two daughters together.
-On New Year's Day 2024, after 12 years of marriage, the couple announced their decision to divorce after temporarily separating.
+On New Year's Day 2024, after 12 years of marriage, the couple announced their decision to divorce after temporarily separating. just recently, during his album release event in LA, Mclean (now referred to as Alex) shared on his Instagram livestream that he and Rochelle are in a better place and moving in together again.